ceccon-t/transactionconverter/README.md

 ## How to run the automated tests

-The simplest way is to run `./mvnw verify` in the main folder of the application (or the equivalent using `mvnw-cmd` for Windows environments).
+The simplest way is to run `./mvnw verify` in the main folder of the application (or the equivalent using `mvnw.cmd` for Windows environments).